This post may contain affiliate links. Please read our disclosure policy.

-These BLT Wraps feature crisp bacon, juicy grape tomatoes, shredded lettuce, and a special sauce (NOT mayo) that make these standout!
+These BLT Wraps feature crisp bacon, juicy grape tomatoes, shredded lettuce, and a special sauce (NOT mayo) that makes these stand out!
 You will love them for lunch, a snack, or even an appetizer!

 BLT sandwiches are a classic, one that you and I have likely had our fair share of, no doubt.
 Over the years, I’ve seen the BLT take on many forms, one of which is a favorite of mine, BLT Flatbreads with Avocado Spread (seriously, yum!).
-I’ve also seen BLT dip, BLT pasta, and on and on.
+I’ve also seen BLT dip, and this recipe for BLT pasta salad is always a hit.
 With bacon, how can you go wrong?!

 Sauces are kind of important, ya know?
 I mean, what would ribs be without the BBQ sauce?
 Or veggies without ranch?
-I didn’t want to mess this up, so I tried several different combinations of ingredients before finally settling on the trio of…. cream cheese, a little mayo, and dijon mustard.
+I didn’t want to mess this up, so I tried several different combinations of ingredients before finally settling on the trio of…. cream cheese, a little mayo, and Dijon mustard.
 It may sound weird, but guess what?
-It’s delish!
+It’s delicious!

-I started out by cooking bacon, about 10 thick cut strips.
+I started out by cooking bacon, about 10 thick-cut strips.
 My favorite way to cook bacon is in the oven.
-I line a rimmed baking sheet with foil and arrange the bacon slices, then place the tray in a cold oven before turning it on to 400 degrees from anywhere between 20-25 minutes.
+Here’s my guide on how to bake bacon.
+I line a rimmed baking sheet with foil and arrange the bacon slices, then place the tray in a cold oven before turning it on to 400 degrees Fahrenheit from anywhere between 20-25 minutes.
 Once the bacon is crisp, I pull it out of the oven and transfer the bacon to a paper-towel lined plate to drain.
 It’s the easiest, simplest way I know of to cook bacon that actually tastes good (Oh, the microwave, you suggest?
 I said tastes good! ;) …)

-Instead of using a traditional tomato, or even roma tomatoes, I decided to go with quartered grape tomatoes that I seasoned with a little salt and pepper.
+Instead of using a traditional tomato, or even Roma tomatoes, I decided to go with quartered grape tomatoes that I seasoned with a little salt and pepper.
 Perfect!
+Feel free to use whatever tomatoes you have on hand.
 And then of course you’ll need some shredded lettuce.

 Once you’ve prepped all of the ingredients, you’ll combine them together in a big bowl.
 Then you’ll scoop about 1/2 cup of filling into each tortilla.
 I used big burrito sized tortillas and they worked perfectly.

-I arranged the filling towards the bottom 1/3 of the tortilla, and then rolled ‘em up really tightly.
+Arrange the filling towards the bottom 1/3 of the tortilla, and then roll ’em up really tightly.
 Sort of like you’re making Skinny Creamy Taquitos.
-Once they’re rolled up tightly, you’ll cut them in half, on an angle if you want to be fancy!
+Once they’re rolled up tightly, you’ll cut them in half, on an angle if you want to be fancy.
+Sometimes I like to be fancy.

 Ta-da…..
 BLT Wraps!
 Look how pretty they look!
 We thoroughly enjoyed these guys!
 I was able to make 4 burrito sized wraps out of this recipe.
 I cut each wrap in half so that I ended up with 8 halves.
 They are best eaten fresh, as the sauce tends to make the rest of the ingredients soggy.
 They work perfectly for lunch, a snack, or even an appetizer!